jfrogren/portfolio-arkivet/content/post/revising-a-manuscript-with-minor-revisions.md

 categories: ["Publication", "Research process", "Subject expertise", "Ethical issues"]
 ---

-Oskar had strated creating a [Cover letter](/pdfs/210115-cover-letter.pdf) containing a table sheet in which he had extracted and structured the reviewers' comments in the left column and then gave room to our responses in the right column.
+OJ had strated creating a [Cover letter](/pdfs/210115-cover-letter.pdf) containing a table sheet in which he had extracted and structured the reviewers' comments in the left column and then gave room to our responses in the right column.

 Furthermore, he had divided the work load in such a manner that I was assigned to look at and revise certain issues while my co-authors were assigned other.